Patchmonk/Enhanced-Renpy-Inventory/README.md

 Whether you’re building a simple dating sim or a complex RPG, this system provides the flexibility you need to create a seamless inventory experience.

 ---
+### 6. Custom notification system for your Renpy inventory
+- Modular notification system and easy to customize.
+- Notifications for error handling and different scenarios.
+- Easy to add sound and custom design notification pop-ups.
+- Super simple notification function to avoid complexity.
+---

 ## Why Use This System? 🧐
 This inventory system is designed to be easy to use, flexible, and (hopefully) not too tedious to learn, thanks to the tutorial.
 I can’t promise it’ll be a life-changing experience, but it *should* make inventory management in your Ren'Py project a lot smoother.